esl/MongooseIM/doc/operation-and-maintenance/gdpr-considerations.md

 * vCard - The entire content of the subject's vCard.
 * private XML storage - All items stored by the subject will be removed.
 * publish-subscribe
-    * retrieval: all subject's payloads, nodes created by him and all of his subscriptions.
+    * retrieval: all subject's subscriptions and nodes (with their payloads included).
     * removal: subject's subscriptions, push and PEP nodes (with their data included).

 ## GDPR CLI commands